Hreflang HTML Examples for Every Scenario

 </urlset>

 Each URL entry must include the full set of xhtml:link alternates.
 Don't mix HTML and sitemap hreflang for the same pages -- pick one method and use it consistently.
+For more on this approach, see the hreflang sitemaps guide.

 Missing return links

 Every page in the alternate set must link back to every other page -- including itself.
 If your French page doesn't include the full set of alternates pointing back to your English page (and itself), Google may ignore the entire cluster.
+See missing return links for how to diagnose and fix this.

 Generate perfect hreflang tags